nnul/deck-duel/README.md

 #### Face Cards

 Face cards give you additional options in combat.
 However, these options are only available when a combat phase is won.
 If a player loses combat with a face card it provides not advantage.
-This is also true in the case of a tie, where both players will not be afforded these abilities.
+This is also true in the case of a tie, where neither player can use these abilities.

 ##### King (**K**)

 The **K** allows you to gain *focus*.
-This gives special meaning to the Ace by turning it from the worst card in the deck (**A**) into the best card in the deck (**A\***).
-To gain *focus* you take the **K** and place it sideways next to your discrd pile.
+This gives special meaning to the Ace by turning it from the lowest value card in the deck (**A**) into the highest value card in the deck (**A\***).
+To gain *focus* you take the **K** and place it sideways next to your discard pile.
 This is the only action you take this turn if choosen.

 ##### Queen (**Q**)